matthewgream/weather/README.md

 Sources: https://github.com/matthewgream/weather/tree/main/client/Arduino

-The client software builds under Arduino IDE and is simple in execution as below.
+The client software builds under Arduino IDE and is simple in execution.
 Note the intent to minimise wifi enablement time and power on time to conserve battery, and to only refresh display if network update succeeds.
 Initial testing with a 5 minute update interval resulted in a life of 6 days and 17 hours (161 hours, 9687 minutes), which at 5 minute intervals is 1937 updates, before the battery was exhausted.
 The standard Inkplate library has been included and stripped down to remove unneeded modules (e.g. JPG, PNG and BMP images, and colour dithering), but the code will build against the standard library.
 The files Secrets.hpp (in the Arduino project folder) and secrets.txt (in the server config files) have been suppressed from the repository for obvious reasons.
 If the client